 Adding in Performances

 Once your venue has been confirmed, you will next need to add in your performance details.
-If you can see the ‘Add performances’ button, click on this and add in the details.
+If you can see the ‘Add performances’ button in the ‘Dates, Times & Prices’ section, click on this and add in the details.
 Some venues choose to manage adding performances themselves, if this is the case then you won’t be able to see the ‘Add performances’ button.

-When adding your performance details, select what your performance dates are, the time, duration, accessibility options, ticket price and concession price (if applicable).
-This is where you can specify details at a performance level.
+When adding your performance details, select when your performance dates are, the time, duration, accessibility options, ticket price and concession price (if applicable).

 TIP: This section will include the option to offer different concessional pricing to the standard Fringe Concessions, or you can click the concessions themselves.
 To view and price individual concessions, click the ‘+’ then click on the concessions themselves.